You are currently viewing Shareholder Structure of a Company

 A company’s shareholding pattern can be broken down into two primary categories:

-1) Promoter and promoter’s group – These people are the business’s proprietors.
-They hold the majority of the positions on the executive committee and board of directors.
+1) The promoter and promoter’s group are the business’s proprietors.
+They hold most positions on the executive committee and board of directors.
 The promoter’s group consists of the family members of the proprietors who own shares in that business.

-2) Public shareholdings – They are made up of institutional shareholdings or financial organizations like insurance firms, mutual funds, and financial institutions.
-A significant portion of this allocation is made up of FIIs (Foreign Institutional Investments) and FDIs (Foreign Direct Investments).
+2) Public shareholdings comprise institutional or financial organizations like insurance firms, mutual funds, and financial institutions.
+Most of this allocation comprises FIIs (Foreign Institutional Investments) and FDIs (Foreign Direct Investments).

 Rights of Shareholders